-Spend an Afternoon (or Two) in The Medina in Marrakech, Morocco
+Spend an Afternoon (or Two) in The Marrakech Media, Morocco

 The Medina is a wild place with colors and smells you’ve likely never encountered previously.
 The way they display baskets, rugs, silver, spices, fabrics, clothing, woodwork, pottery, blankets, candy, food, produce is enticing and magical.